robseb/rsyocto/doc/guides/2_FPGA_HARDIP.md

   * The Suffix `"-h"` after any command gives you detailed information

   1. Reading a AVALON-Bus FPGA Module
-      * During the Boot process is a FPGA-Configuration written with Configuration with a "*System ID Peripheral*"-component (*ID: 0xcafeacdc*)
+      * During the Boot process is a FPGA-Configuration written with a "*System ID Peripheral*"-component (*ID: 0xcafeacdc*)
       * The Module is connected via the Lightweight-HPS-to-FPGA interface to the HPS
       * Use following command to read the System ID:
         ```bash